 - And a beautiful parkland setting (170 acres)

-- That we can offer everything we have done in the past – even though we would like to!
+We can’t promise that we can offer everything we have done in the past – even though we would like to!

 - Our hope is that guests can gather indoors for a mixture of all-age Bible teaching sessions, age group sessions and movie nights for everyone.